wattfource/wizado-omarchy/README.md

 # Wizado

-Steam gaming mode for Hyprland on Arch Linux (Omarchy).
+Steam gaming launcher for Hyprland on Arch Linux (Omarchy).

-Launches Steam in a gamescope session with simple keybindings.
+Launches Steam in a fullscreen gamescope session on a dedicated workspace.

+## How It Works

+When you press `Super + Shift + S`:
+1. Finds an empty workspace (or uses workspace 10)
+2. Switches to that workspace
+3. Launches gamescope + Steam in fullscreen
+4. When you exit Steam, returns to your original workspace

+All while Hyprland keeps running.
+Simple, reliable, works with NVIDIA.

 ## Features

-- Launch Steam (Deck UI) in gamescope with `Super + Shift + S`
+- One-key launch with `Super + Shift + S`
-- Exit gaming mode with `Super + Shift + R`
+- Force-quit with `Super + Shift + Q`
+- TUI configuration via `wizado-config`
-- Auto-detects display resolution and refresh rate
+- Auto-detects display resolution
+- Launches on empty workspace
+- Returns to original workspace on exit
-- Suspends hypridle during gaming to prevent screen blanking
+- Suspends hypridle during gaming
-- MangoHud integration (if installed)
-- Gamemode support for individual games
+- FSR upscaling support
+- Frame rate limiting
+- VRR/Adaptive Sync
+- NVIDIA GPU auto-detection

 ## Requirements

-- Arch Linux with Omarchy
+- Arch Linux with Hyprland
-- Hyprland
 - Steam
 - gamescope
+- gum (for TUI config)
+- bc (for FSR calculations)

 ## Installation

-### From Source

 ```bash
 git clone https://github.com/REPLACE_ME/wizado.git